allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

     frame_duration_sec=1,
 )

 # Write the final dataset
 writer.write_manifest(metadata=metadata)
 ```

-Once the steps are run, the dataset should now be processed and found in the `processed_dataset` directory.
+Once the steps are run, the new dataset will be found in the `processed_dataset` directory.

 ## 5. Viewing the dataset